srdjansukovic/CineVect/README.md

 # CineVect
-Vector search engine of movie plots
+Vector search engine for movie plots - used for comparing features and performances of vector databases, such as Pinecone, Weaviate and Qdrant.